gogorya/MyStatus/README.md

 - Dropdown menu for Editing remains open
 - Hover card does not work on mobile
 - Old data remains persistent on Monitor link change
+- Theme toggle is not working on Firefox mobile

 <!-- ### Explanation: